Joerg-Schultz/PlanTrainDoc/docs/index.md

 ### Setting a new goal

-As first step, Yoi can add a high level goal.
+As first step, you can add a high level goal.
 Just click on the orange '+' button.
 Now you can set a title and describe the behaviour in detail.
 Additionally, you can set the status of the goal.
 Store the goal by clicking on the orange 'disk' button.
 Of course, you can change all the details of the goal later on by just clicking on the goal.

 <video controls width="240" height="320" >
 <source src="images/ZielAnlegen_KinnTarget_edited.mp4">